 Step 2: Anxiety Management Habits

 It is important to have daily habits and practices that support the adaptability of our internal systems.
 It is also vital for us to create patterns that make us more present and aware of our emotional states.
+We often think of self-care activities as being separate from our work life, but they are an essential part of any effort to overcome workplace anxiety.
 We can do this through 10 keystone habits that have been found to be effective in keeping stress and anxiety levels low:

 - Adequate Sleep